ovi-lab/UXF-extensions/README.md

 ![Activity chart](Docs~/activity_chart.png)

-To use this, extend the [`ubc.ok.ovilab.uxf.extensions.BlockData`](Assets/Scripts/BlockData.cs) to have the data from the experiment server.
+To use this, extend the [`ubc.ok.ovilab.uxf.extensions.BlockData`](Assets/Scripts/BlockData.cs).
+Data from the experiment server would be parsed to this class.
 Then use that as the generic type and implement the [`ubc.ok.ovilab.uxf.extensions.ExperimentManager`](Assets/Scripts/ExperimentManager.cs) abstract class.

 There are two ways to use data from the `experiment_server`
 1. Connecting to an server endpoint launched with `epxeriment-server run`